Southwestern University is home to a phenomenal archive of historical records, documents, rare books, manuscripts and other fascinating materials.

 Our Special Collections is housed on the second floor of the The A. Frank Smith, Jr. Library, and students, faculty, staff, alumni and the general public are encouraged to visit and utilize the resources.
 Although the materials may not be checked out, they are available for research and learning opportunities.
 We have a museum-like collection, but unlike a traditional museum we encourage users to engage with our materials.
 You can hold a rare book, read a historic manuscript or examine a piece of Texas history.

-Southwestern Special Collections includes over 20,000 rare books and 1,300 linear feet of archival material.
+Southwestern Special Collections includes over 20,000 rare books and over 1,500 linear feet of archival material.
 More information about collections can be found on the collections tab.
 Collection strengths include:

 - Texana - Books or materials about Texas history, or other Texas-related subjects

 - John Tower - Senator Tower’s personal and Senate papers are held in Special Collections

 - Frank Dobie - Manuscripts and printed items by or about SU alumnus J. Frank Dobie

 - Fine Press Books - Handmade books, including books from the Arion Press, Russell Maret, and Two Ponds Press.

 - Local History - Materials about Georgetown and Williamson County

 - Southwestern History - History of Southwestern University and the root colleges